medialab/xan/docs/cmd/search.md

                            less than or equal to given <k> threshold.
 For performance reasons and to avoid absurd memory consumption, <k> is disallowed to be greater than 5.
+    -D, --damerau-levenshtein <k>
+                           Same as -L/--levenshtein, but set transposition cost to 1 instead of 2.
+Useful to match more usual typos without increasing <k> too much.

 search options:
     -i, --ignore-case        Case insensitive search.